Qailahc/CDV01_Career_Goals_Reflection_QAICON418_WFC2401_GROUPB_QAIYLAHCONWAY_CDV01/README.md

    **SMART Goals** ( Specific, Measurable, Achievable, Relevant, and Time-bound):

 1. **Specific**: Clearly define what you want to achieve.
 In your case:
-   - "I want to become a junior software developer and study cyber-security part-time."
+   - I want to become a junior software developer and study cyber-security part-time.

 2. **Measurable**: Determine how you'll measure your progress.
-For instance:
-   - "I will complete my software development course by July 2024."
+   - I will complete my software development course by July 2024.
-   - "I will enroll in a cyber-security program within the next 6 months."
+   - "]I will enroll in a cyber-security program within the next 6 months.

 3. **Achievable**: Ensure your goal is realistic and attainable:
-   - "I will actively participate in coding projects during my software development course."
+   - I will actively participate in coding projects during my software development course.
-   - "I will allocate time each week for cyber-security studies."
+   - I will allocate time each week for cyber-security studies.

 4. **Relevant**: Align your goal with your long-term aspirations:
-   - "Becoming a junior developer will provide practical experience."
+   - Becoming a junior developer will provide practical experience.
-   - "Studying cyber-security complements my software development skills."
+   - Studying cyber-security complements my software development skills.

 5. **Time-bound**: Set a deadline for your goal:
-   - "By July 2024, I will secure a junior software developer position."
+   - By July 2024, I will secure a junior software developer position.
-   - "Within 2 years, I will complete my cyber-security studies."
+   - Within 2 years, I will complete my cyber-security studies.

 My SMART goal could be: